SaTT-Wallet/Backend/README.md

 PS:
-All this cridentials refers to APPID,APP_SECRET,FB_GRAPH_VERSION in .env file
+All this credentials refers to APPID,APP_SECRET,FB_GRAPH_VERSION in .env file

 ```sh
 APPID=process.env.APPID